 As a teacher and native English speaker, it’s easy to switch careers and teach ESL (English as a secondary language) from home.

-These jobs are flexible, which teachers can do either part-time or full-time.
+These online jobs for teachers are flexible, which teachers can do either part-time or full-time.

 The requirements are ideal for teachers, since there’s a huge chance they already have a Bachelor’s degree and Master’s degree (two things needed for teaching students at any level).